Fast, Simple, Accurate: Why Assessment Speed Actually Matters

 The Time Poverty Problem

 I built ReadingFluency.co.uk because I was tired of this trade-off.
 As a headteacher, I couldn't justify asking my teachers to spend half their week on assessments.
 But I also couldn't justify not tracking fluency when I could see children who'd passed phonics screening still struggling to read with any confidence.
+I've written before about how we discovered the fluency gap at Fetcham – and the conclusion was clear: if we weren't measuring fluency regularly, we simply weren't seeing the full picture.

 What You Miss When You Don't Assess